-What is an initial Public offering (ICO)
+What is an initial public offering (IPO)?

 Before an IPO, a company is considered private.
 A private company’s growth has occurred with a fairly small number of shareholders.
 This is likely to include early investors such as the founders, friends, family and any professional investors like angel investors or venture capitalists.
-Angel investors are individuals of a high net worth who provides financial help for small businesses or entrepreneurs in the start up process in taking their first steps.
-Venture capitalists are investors who provide capital to businesses with a high growth potential for success in exchange for an equity stake.
+Angel investors are individuals of a high net worth who provides financial help for small businesses or entrepreneurs in the start-up process in taking their first steps.
+Venture capitalists are investors who provide capital to businesses with high growth potential for success in exchange for an equity stake.

 In order for a business to become a public company, the company must reach a stage in its growth process where it is able to get the necessary approvals and meet the listing requirements for going public.
-This will typically occur when a company has reached a private valuation of $1 billion, however it is known for private companies with strong fundaments and proven profitability potential to qualify for an IPO.
-With the required approvals a company can then offer some of its shares for sale to general public where once completed the company’s shares are openly traded on a stock exchange.
+This will typically occur when a company has reached a private valuation of $1 billion, however, it is known for private companies with strong fundaments and proven profitability potential to qualify for an IPO.
+With the required approvals a company can then offer some of its shares for sale to the general public where once completed the company’s shares are openly traded on a stock exchange.

 Initial public offering creates an immense opportunity for a company to raise more funds from the market both through debt as well as equity.
 This allows greater ability for growth and expansion.
-Favourably as a public company needs to meet strict reporting requirements there is an increased transparency and share listing credibility in the sense that the market is completely aware of the company’s performance.
+Favourably as a public company needs to meet strict reporting requirements there is increased transparency and share listing credibility in the sense that the market is completely aware of the company’s performance.
 Such a factor helps when seeking borrowed funds as lenders trust these companies

 The following are some of the biggest IPO’s around the world: